openemr/host-openemr-on-aws-fargate/README.md

 If `route53_domain` is set to the domain of a public hosted zone in the same AWS account the architecture will automate the setup and maintenance of SSL materials.
 A certificate with auto-renewal enabled will be generated for HTTPS and an alias record accessible from a web browser will be created at https://openemr.${domain_name} (i.e. https://openemr.emr-testing.com).

 if `route53_domain` is set and `configure_ses` is set to "true" then the architecture will automatically configure SES for you and encode functioning SMTP credentials that can be used to send email into your OpenEMR installation.
 The email address will be notifications@services.${route53_domain} (i.e. notifications@services.emr-testing.com).
-To test that your SMTP setup is properly functioning there's an awesome testemail.php script from Sherwin Gaddis (if you're reading this thanks Sherwin!) that you [can read more about and download for free here](https://community.open-emr.org/t/how-do-i-actually-send-an-email-to-my-client-from-within-openemr/20647/9).
+To test that your SMTP setup is properly functioning there's an awesome testmail.php script from Sherwin Gaddis (if you're reading this thanks Sherwin!) that you [can read more about and download for free here](https://community.open-emr.org/t/how-do-i-actually-send-an-email-to-my-client-from-within-openemr/20647/9).

 Note: if you configure SES you will need to activate your SMTP credentials in the OpenEMR console.
 Log in as the admin user and then click on "Config" in the "Admin" tab followed by "Notifications" in the sidebar followed by the "Save" button.
 No need to change any of the default values; they'll be set for you.

 ![alt text](./docs/activating_email_credentials.png)

-Once you get your SMTP credentials functioning and you follow the instructions linked to above for setting up testemail.php you should be able to navigate to https://openemr.${domain_name}/interface/testemail.php and see something like this.
+Once you get your SMTP credentials functioning and you follow the instructions linked to above for setting up testmail.php you should be able to navigate to https://openemr.${domain_name}/interface/testmail.php and see something like this.

 ![alt text](./docs/testemail.php_output.png)